stdm/ZHAW_deep_voice/README.md

   -best              Just the best results of the networks will be used in -train or -plot -plot              Plots the last results of the specified networks in one file.
   -dev               Enable dev mode so the dev set instead of the test set is used for testing.
+  -config            The config file to use for training or analysis
 ```

 As an example, you want to test and plot but not train the networks pairwise_kldiv and pairwise_lstm.
 You would call: